norman-abreo/projects/README.md

-Overview:

-Welcome to my programming learning journey repository!
-Here you'll find a collection of practice projects that document my progress as I delve into the fascinating world of programming.
-Each project represents a stepping stone in my learning path, covering a range of topics and concepts.
+Step into my programming learning journey repository!
+Here, I've gathered a bunch of hands-on projects that showcase my adventure in the captivating realm of programming.
+Each project is a snapshot of my growth, exploring various topics and concepts.

+As i progress from beginner to advanced topics, I prepare myself to apply these tools toward sustainability and data science in a green economy.

+With this course in Scientific Computing with Python, I learn Advanced topics like lambda functions, data structures like arrays and linked lists, algorithms like binary search tree and recursion.
+Some projects also focus on object oriented programming (OOP) with classes, inheritance and methods.